mportuesisf/superplot/README.md

 ## License

-Superplot is Copyright (c) 1983, 2015 Michael Portuesi.
+Superplot is Copyright &copy; 1983, 2015 Michael Portuesi.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal